coralproject/talk-importer/README.md

 # Data Source

-Make sure you have received an export of your user and comment data from LiveFyre and saved to your local file system.
-These files should be in the format of newline separated JSON objects.
+Make sure you have received an export of your user and comment data from your provider and saved to your local file system.
+These files should be in the format required by the importer.

 # Running Script

 ## Users

 ```
-$ node import-users.js --file <PATH_TO_USER_DATA> --concurrency <NUMBER>
+$ ./cli.js users <PATH_TO_USER_DATA> --concurrency <NUMBER>
 ```

 The above command will import users into your Talk instance. _This should be done before importing assets_.